 Moisturizers VS Serums: What Makes Them Different?

-Serums are thinner and have a lighter consistency than most moisturizers.
+Serums are thinner and lighter than moisturizers.

-- Moisturizers can be either emollient or occlusive.
+A moisturizer can be emollient or occlusive.

 Emollient moisturizers absorb quickly into the skin and contain humectants that attract and lock in moisture.

 Your skincare routine should end with an emollient moisturizer.